 - DIY paper spiders

 This bat craft is super speedy, it literally takes minutes to make once the paint has dried and is a great opportunity to bond with kids over a fun project.
 Perfect Halloween craft for kids, these Halloween bat crafts are a wonderful recycling idea for all those paper tubes you would normally toss in your trash bin.
+So if you’ve been looking for an easy bat craft, this is probably the easiest you could get!Check out this easy & quick bat craft!
+These toilet paper roll bats are a fun Halloween art project for kids, cheap, frugal & only take minutes to make!

 I think these little bats look rather cute than spooky or scary so if adorable is not your cup of tea you may not find this project as enjoyable as I did.
-In fact, I loved these so much I found it hard to part ways with them so I had to make another batch for my daughter, I’m totally keeping them for my room!
+In fact, I loved these so much I found it hard to part ways with them so I had to make another batch for my daughter, I’m totally keeping these for my room!

 Get FREE access to my entire resource library!